Sunday, October 20, 2013

 Vase painting of Hestia, hearth goddess

 Hestia was among the primary gods of ancient Greece, venerated in temples where virgins apparently kept sacred flames.
-She was also the primary goddess of domestic life, “the giver of all domestic happiness and blessings” and was deemed to be present in every individual dwelling.
+She was also the primary goddess of domestic life, “the giver of all domestic happiness and blessings” and deemed to be present in every individual dwelling.
 The bungalow’s prioritization of family life in a room anchored by a focal fireplace expresses continuity with these ancient domestic ways.
 So my hunch is simply that the face worked into the fireplace bricks is an indirect reference to an ancient hearth goddess who inspirited all individual homes – a remote pagan allusion in a modern Anglican household.
 The thought that this face distantly refers to Hestia is reinforced by the fact that Hubert Savage was an architect building a hearth-centred home for his own family, and that Hestia is also credited in lore with having taught men the art of building houses.

-A curious cove ceiling alluding to a railway carriage
+Curious coved ceiling alluding to a railway carriage

 Three railway carriages as a makeshift bungalow, still in active daily use